fietser28/EL-Load/README.md

 * Protections:
 In hardware:
-  * User definable Over Voltage Protection, clamps load off
+  * User definable Over Voltage Protection, clamps load off within 1ms
-  * User definable Over Current Protection, clamps load off With software support:
+  * User definable Over Current Protection, clamps load off within 1ms With software support:
-  * User definable Over Power Protection
+  * User definable Over Power Protection for a specific time in seconds (1-99)
-  * User definable Over Temperature Protection
+  * User definable Over Temperature Protection for a specific time in seconds (1-99)

 * Other hardware features:
   * Von: The minimum voltage needs to be present before the load is turned on.
 This can be set with or without latching.
 This is implemented in hardware and when on guarentees a gradual turn-on if a source is 'hot plugged' or turned on.
   * Temperature based fan control
   * Fan RPM readout
- * Heatsing temperature readout
+  * Heatsink temperature readout

 ## Limitations / Issues

-* The ADC and DAC are on a seperate PCB's.
+* Fixed (not tested): The ADC and DAC are on a seperate PCB's.
 This causes some offset errors.
 Especially in the Imon/Umon.
 This might also be caused by the next issue
 * Fixed (not tested): The current implementations use TL431 for voltage reference.
 This is not good enough.
 * Von causes some oscillation when the voltage slowly decreases to the set level.
 This is noticable in a typical battery discharge test.
 As this ia a very valid and common
-* The power supply board is a very simplistic set of 78** / 79**.
+* Changed (not tested): The power supply board is a very simplistic set of 78** / 79**.
 Ok for testing, but needs to be replaced with something decend
 * Reverse polarity is a very crude diode: Implement a proper reverse polarity circuit preferabbly with a detection to software (nice to have)
-* Add a fuseholder
+* Fixed (not tested the heating...): Add a fuseholder
 * Test with real LM3/150 heatsink using screwmounting and isolation.
+If someone can get me one.....
+* Optimal placment of MOSFETS on real heatsink is not determined.

 Hardware changed needed to become a proper DIB module/BB3 module: